brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-(This proposal does not at this time propose range-based splicers as described in P1240.
-We still believe that those are desirable.
-However, they are more complex to implement and they involve syntactic choices that benefit from being considered along with other proposals that introduce pack-like constructs in non-template contexts.
-Meanwhile, we found that many very useful techniques are enabled with just the basic splicers presented here.)

 ### Range Splicers

 The splicers described above all take a single object of type `std::meta::info` (described in more detail below).
 However, there are many cases where we don't have a single reflection, we have a range of reflections - and we want to splice them all in one go.
 For that, we need a different form of splicer: a range splicer.

 Construct the [struct-to-tuple](#converting-a-struct-to-a-tuple) example from above.
-It was demonstrates using a single splice, but it would be simpler if we had a range splice:
+It was demonstrated using a single splice, but it would be simpler if we had a range splice:

 ::: cmptable
 ### With Single Splice